xpack-dev-tools/meson-build-xpack/README.md

 The binaries can be installed automatically as **binary xPacks** or manually as **portable archives**.

-In addition to the package meta data, this project also includes the build scripts.

 ## Release schedule

 This distribution is generally one minor release behind the upstream releases.